mms112/ExpandWorldPrefabs/README.md

 - bannedEnvironments: List of  invalid environments.
 - globalKeys: List of global keys that must be set.
   - Parameters are supported.
+  - The values are converted to lower case because the game always uses lower case.
 - bannedGlobalKeys: List of global keys that must not be set.
   - Parameters are supported.
+  - The values are converted to lower case because the game always uses lower case.
 - locations: List of location ids.
 At least one must be nearby.
 - locationDistance (default: `0` meters): Search distance for nearby locations.
   - If 0, uses the location exterior radius.